nholthaus/units/README.md

 - `UNIT_ADD_WITH_METRIC_PREFIXES(namespaceName, nameSingular, namePlural, abbreviation, definition)`

-  This macro has the same functionality as `UNIT_ADD`, but additionally adds unit types with all metric prefixes from `fempto` to `peta` (larger and smaller prefixes mostly result in arithmetic overflow).
+  This macro has the same functionality as `UNIT_ADD`, but additionally adds unit types with all metric prefixes from `femto` to `peta` (smaller and larger prefixes mostly result in arithmetic overflow).

 - `UNIT_ADD_WITH_CUSTOM_TYPE(namespaceName, nameSingular, namePlural, abbreviation, underlyingType, definition)`